Resources

 Keys to Successful Cooperative Development

-Various key elements will determine the success of your cooperative and its development.
+Various key elements will determine the development and success of your cooperative.
 According to a cooperative development guide put together by the Cooperative Development Institute, the following elements are signs your co-op is off to a good start:

 • Founding members are committed and motivated: Your co-op’s members will determine the success of the business.
 Without your members, the co-op can’t exist.
 The development of your co-op is more likely to be successful if the members are committed, motivated by your vision, involved in the process from the beginning and will benefit the most from the co-op.

 • The project has strong leaders: Every project needs strong leadership to guide members and keep motivation high.
-If your project has leaders who are strongly interested in the success of the cooperative and are willing to contribute their skills, vision, and experience, you’ll be heading in the right direction.
+If your project has leaders who are strongly interested in the cooperative’s success and willing to contribute their skills, vision and experience, you’ll be heading in the right direction.

 • The business is well-planned: Planning is essential to the success of any business.
-Make sure you properly planned all the details of your cooperative and how it will operate.
-This should include market research.
+Make sure you have properly planned all the details of your cooperative and how it will operate.
+Your plan should include market research.

 • It’s financially feasible: You will need adequate capital to succeed.
 Founding members should be financially committed to the co-op.
 If you have the financial resources you need from the start, you’ll be able to grow.